 The permission policy for the UC Berkeley Library, including The Bancroft Library, has changed as of 16 April 2019.
-The new policy can be found on the Library homepage (http://www.lib.berkeley.edu/about/permissions-policies) and this page will be fully updated to comply with the new policy by 29 April 2019.
+Full information about these policies can be found below.

 Information can be found below for the following permission types: